Samuzero15/shotgun-frenzy-plus/core/readme.txt

 		For play-testing this a lot!
 (Not to mention for the original fixes.)

 	Zanieon:
-		He did balanced more things, and changed the Sound track from it.
+		He did balanced some more things, and changed the Soundtrack from it.
 		Actually he made me to make this in the first place :v

 	Korshun, TDDR and Mr. Satan:
 		They Helped me out with some acs questions :D

+	WolfNexus:
+		Some spicy sounds for the weapuns!

+	Cepstral:
+		Domo arigato, Mister robotto!
+10010101 01011100

 	Myself (Samuzero15tlh):
 		I just added, fixed and tweaked some more stuff.

-		And yeah, im leading this revamping.
+	My sis:
+		Moral help...
+What i can do without you? <3